yw-fang/yw-fang00.github.io/index.md

 ## Poster presentations

+ Note that the many conferences I had poster presentation that were hosted before 2017 were all ommited.

 1. "Electric-field switching of polar displacements in a newly predicted polar metal", The International Workshop on Oxide Electronics (iWOE26), Kyoto University, Japan, September, 2019

 1. "Lattice Thermal Conductivities of Group-IV, V, VI based Semiconductors", The 6th International Symposium on Advanced Microscopy and Theoretical Calculations, Nagoya, June, 2019.